DeanLemans/deanlemans.github.io/content/fleeting/clippings/Keep a Changelog.md

 - `Fixed` for any bug fixes.
 - `Security` in case of vulnerabilities.

-### How can I reduce the effort required to maintain a changelog?
+### How Can I Reduce the Effort Required to Maintain a Changelog?

 Keep an `Unreleased` section at the top to track upcoming changes.